Pumpkin Whoopie Pies with Caramel Pecan Filling

 Filling:

-- WHIP Crisco® shortening, butter, powdered sugar, marshmallow fluff, vanilla and caramel extract until light and fluffy.
+- Whip Crisco® shortening, butter, powdered sugar, marshmallow fluff, vanilla and caramel extract until light and fluffy.
 Fold in toasted pecans to frosting.

 - Fill each whoopie pie with about 1 tablespoon of filling and spread to the edges.
 If desired, roll the edges in more chopped pecans.
 Serve.